eshaq95/RsBot/README.md

 ## Description

-This project implements an advanced bot for automating mining tasks in the MMORPG Runescape, utilizing computer vision techniques with OpenCV in Python.
-The bot uses object detection and mouse automation to identify iron ores, mine them, and manage the player's inventory efficiently.
+This project implements an advanced bot for automating mining tasks in the MMORPG Runescape.
+It utilizes computer vision techniques with OpenCV in Python.
+The bot uses object detection and mouse automation to identify iron ores, mine them, and efficiently manage the player's inventory.

 ## Key Features

 - Real-time object detection for iron ores
 - Automated mining and inventory management
-- HSV color filtering for improved accuracy
+- HSV colour filtering for improved accuracy
 - Fast window capture for real-time processing
 - Inventory tracking and ore dropping